Page Contents

 Retirement benefits are not part of estate funds when there are named beneficiaries.

-There is no requirement that an attorney is hired on behalf of the estate to manage the probate processes.
+There is no requirement that an attorney be hired on behalf of the estate to manage the probate process.
 It is wise to do so if the estate is complex.
-An attorney that knows estate procedures is the best resource for legal advice.
+An attorney who knows estate procedures is the best resource for legal advice.
 They understand the steps of probate and the legal documents to file.
 All probate legal topics are best discussed with a probate attorney.

 An attorney may not be needed if: